prathameshpy555/What-New-Word-I-Learn-Today/My vocabulary.md

 * Loafing = Avoiding.
 * Companion = A person who spend lot of time with whom one travel.
 * Agreeable sight = Pleasant sight.
+### 8-Oct-2020
+* Anteaters  = A mammal that feeds on ants and termites, with a long snout and sticky tongue.